-This section explains concepts relevant for interfacing IoT devices and other IoT-related data sources with Cumulocity.
+This section explains concepts relevant for interfacing IoT devices and other IoT-related data sources with Cumulocity IoT.

-To interface these systems with Cumulocity, a driver software called agent is required.
+To interface these systems with Cumulocity IoT, a driver software called agent is required.
 We first describe the main tasks of an agent and discuss the structural options for agents later.
 We will walk step by step through the tasks of an agent.
-Finally, we discuss the usage of agents for acquiring data from other data sources such as a tenant's IT systems.
+Finally, we discuss the usage of agents for acquiring data from other data sources such as a tenant’s IT system.

 Related topics can be found in the following sections:

-- Cumulocity's domain model, for understanding the data structures exchanged between agents and the Cumulocity core.
+- Cumulocity IoT´s domain model in the Concepts guide, for understanding the data structures exchanged between agents and the Cumulocity IoT core.

-- Device integration, for understanding in detail how to develop agent software.
+- Device integration for understanding in detail how to develop agent software using the REST or MQTT protocols.

-- Reference guide, for a detailed specification of the interfaces between agents and the Cumulocity core.
+- REST implementation in the Cumulocity IoT OpenAPI Specification, for a detailed specification of the interfaces between agents and the Cumulocity IoT core.

 What is an agent?